 COVID-19 Exposure Protocol

-SUNY Orange has established the following protocol for dealing with potential on-campus or off-campus exposure to confirmed COVID-19 cases.
+SUNY Orange continues to follow the protocol below for dealing with potential on-campus or off-campus exposure to confirmed COVID-19 cases.
 Please note that guidance and circumstances may change, requiring adjustments to this protocol.

 Protocols in the Event an Employee Reports Illness or Expsoure